The extent to which propaganda shapes the progress of affairs about us may surprise even well informed persons.

 Everyone falls for fake news.
 (I know I have.)

-This phenomenon goes by several names.
+Disinformation goes by several names.
 The US military calls it psychological operations.
 The Russians call it active measures.
 The media calls it fake news.
-You can call it digital deception, online misinformation or, simply, lies.
+You can even call it digital deception or, simply, lies.

 The first step is to look for cracks in society that can be exploited.
-These social divisions will then be emphasised by mixing truth with lies.
-(The truth will bring the credibility and the lies will cause the virality.)
-Think of a news channel that does quality journalism 80% of the time—it can effectively hide 20% fake news.
+These social divisions will then be emphasised by mixing truth with lies—Outrageous lies seem to work the best.
+The truth will bring the credibility and the lies the virality.
+(The social media expert Claire Wardle explains that a news channel that does quality journalism 80% of the time, can effectively hide 20% fake news.)

 The more a fake story is repeated, the more it starts to seem real to us.
-Accordingly, a massive amount of fake news is created, and is repeated over and over.
-Ultimately, people start to think “At least some of it must be true!”
+Accordingly, a massive amount of fake news is created and is repeated over and over.
+In The Crowd, the polymath Gustave Le Bon describes the awesome power of repetition:

 Denial of Truth

-Leaders can boldly claim that “2 + 2 = 5” on TV and get away with it.
-They can insist that climate change doesn’t exist, that violence is justified and that discriminatory laws are fair.
+A leader can boldly claim ‘2 + 2 = 5’ on TV and get away with it.
+He can insist that climate change doesn’t exist, violence is justified, and discriminatory laws are fair.

 We are required to believe that the truth is unpatriotic—or worse, irrelevant.
 In return, we are offered a flood of half-truths, contradictions, paradoxes, misdirection, exaggeration, and bias.

-Any inconvenient fact can simply be denied and there are familiar tricks for doing so.
-Propagandists can pretend to not understand an uncomfortable question, give a vague response or go off on a tangent.
+Any inconvenient fact can simply be denied.
+There are familiar tricks for doing so: The propagandist can simply pretend to not understand an uncomfortable question, give a vague response, or go off on a tangent.

-And this will be the ultimate victory for propagandists: They would have convinced us that truth itself is a lie.
+And this would be the ultimate victory for the propagandist.
+He would have convinced us that truth itself is a lie.
 In other words, rational political discourse would be out of the question.

 Fight Against Propaganda

-We can’t hope for all propaganda to go away because that will never happen.
-Sadly, it’s a feature of human society which is found all over the world.
+We cannot hope for all propaganda to go away, because that will never happen.
+Propaganda is found in all societies, all over the world.

 At the same time, healthy societies aren’t built on a foundation of disinformation and lies.
-We have to ensure that the ideas in our heads align with reality.
+We have to ensure that the ideas in our heads match reality.
 That’s the only way to know which policy is in our best interest and which isn’t.

-The fight against propaganda is not a mass movement.
-It’s an individual movement.
+The fight against propaganda is not a mass movement, but an individual one.
 You need to take responsibility for what you believe, and everybody else needs to do it too.

-Let’s start by realising that language can (and has been) weaponized.
-Can you identify the hidden bias in the politically-charged articles that you read?
+Let’s start by realising that language can, and has been, weaponized.
+Can you identify the hidden bias in the articles that you read?

 And the next time you feel like sharing something on social media, pause for a moment.
 Have you read the story or just the headline?
-Are you sharing it because you believe it’s true, or simply because it supports your existing beliefs?
+Are you sharing it because you believe it is true or merely because it supports your beliefs?

 Disinformation is only effective if we react to it.
-If we ignore it, it will die the swift and lonely death it deserves.
+If we ignore it, it will die a swift and lonely death.

 Insist on verified news, not breaking news.
-(There is no glory in being the first to report a fake story.)
+There is no point being the first to report a story that is fake.

-The final step in the fight against propaganda scares me, yet it’s essential.
-We need to look closely at our own opinions and ask yourselves, “Where do these opinions come from?”
-There are only 2 possible sources—reality or propaganda.
+The final step in the fight against propaganda is the hardest.
+You need to look closely at your own opinions and ask yourself, ‘Where do these opinions come from?’
+There are only two possible sources: reality or propaganda.

 Congratulations!
-By discovering these manipulative tricks, you’ve already joined the fight against propaganda.
+By becoming aware of these manipulative techniques, you have already joined the fight against propaganda.